 An exception to this rule of planets under the beams being “hidden” is when planets are within about 1 degree from the Sun, which is called “cazimi” or “in the heart of the Sun”.
 This is like being able to rule in the king’s stead or taking on the authority of the throne.
 A planet in such a position becomes much more prominent, but planets which are cazimi are rather rare.
 A particularly forceful cazimi would be an occultation of the Sun, such as the “Transit of Venus“.
 In the article on the 2012 Transit of Venus, I explore the history of the concept of cazimi.

 Many astrologers are aware of combustion and cazimi, but another very important solar-related doctrine, that of “appearance”, has been forgotten.
-A planet makes its appearance (or is “in phasis”) just before it goes into the beams of the Sun or right after it comes out from them.
+A planet makes its appearance (or is “in phasis”) just when it comes out from the beams of the Sun.
+For some, phasis is also when a planet is about to go under the beams (disappearance).
 These phenomena are also known as the heliacal risings and settings of the planets.
-Therefore, appearance is when a planet is exactly 15 degrees from the Sun, moving closer or further away from it.
 Think of it like the planet having an important visit with the media either right before its going to have to encounter the authorities or immediately after it has.
 In both cases, the planet is more prominent.

 Phasis and Profession